gmc-code/PC-microbit-micropython/docs/lessons/Built_in_images.rst

 Built in images
 ====================================================

-| The microbit library contains several built in images.
+| The microbit library contains over 60 built in images that have specific names.
 | e.g ``Image.HEART``
 | The ``Image`` object must have a capital ``I``.
 | The built in image name must be in capitals.  e.g ``HEART`` not ``heart``.
 | No quotation marks are used. e.g ``Image.HEART`` not ``'Image.HEART'``.
 | The same syntax that was used to show text can be used for images.
-| When typing in ``Image.``, as soon as the stop is typed a drop list of images will be displayed in Mu editor to allow selection of an image.
+| In Mu editor, when typing ``Image.``, as soon as the stop is typed, a drop list of images will be displayed to allow selection of an image.

 ----